george4n/ddocs/content/esigning/creating-a-flow.md

 weight = 3

 +++
 Here we will learn how to create an eSinging flow in Dialing.
-If you do not want to send documents in PDF form to your customers and just want simple singing pages, then skip the first step and continue to [Document Setup](https://docs.dialing.se/esigning/creating-a-flow/#document-setup).
+If you do not want to send documents in PDF form to your customers and just want simple signing pages, then skip the first step and continue to [Document Setup](https://docs.dialing.se/esigning/creating-a-flow/#document-setup).

 To begin, on the eSigning Flows page, click on "Create a Flow".
 Then select "Dialing eSigning"